- Excellent first-walker shoe.

 - If your child is on the border between two sizes then we recommend the larger size.

 HEADS UP: We updated our child and baby sizing chart in March 2015.
-You can use this chart to see how our sizes have changed:
+If you purchased our child or baby shoes before this date then we recommend re-measuring your child's feet:

 SANDAL SIZING: Our child sandals tend to run big since they are open-toed and open-heeled.We recommend ordering one size smaller than the recommended size for sandals.